 Step 3: By hand, apply the fiber mixture onto the seams of the panels.

 Step 4: Grind off any high or uneven areas.

 Step 5: Apply texture mixture with a brush, then vacuum-pull the mixture with the brush.
 This will give it the same texture as the panel and make it look seamless.

 Step 6: Stain the panels to achieve the perfect look for your project.

 Step 7: Apply thermal plastic sealer to create a more uniform stain color and to keep water from permeating into the rock.

 Step 1: Have a structural engineer specify the rebar design for a cave roof.
 Large cave roofs may require steel beams.

 Step 2: Weld or tie the faux rock panels to a rebar frame.
-Install black tubing as a sleeve for future lighting or sound effects.
+Then, install black tubing as a sleeve for future lighting or sound effects.

 Step 4: For cave ceilings where there is minimal clearance, flat faux rock panels are the best option.
-Because flat panels do not have as much depth and texture as traditional panels, bracing is required to support the weight of the concrete poured above them.
+Because flat panels do not have as much depth and texture as traditional panels, you must use bracing to support the weight of the concrete poured above them.